Continually Updated Clinical Reference

 Pituitary adenomas

 With pregnancy, previously asymptomatic pituitary adenomas or microadenomas may enlarge and result in various ophthalmic symptoms, such as headache, visual field change, and/or visual acuity loss.
-For this reason, patients with amenorrhea often are screened to rule out a pituitary mass prior to initiating pro-ovulation medications.
-Although most pituitary adenomas remain asymptomatic during their pregnancy, a small proportion may require radiation or surgical intervention if vision is threatened.
+[14] For this reason, patients with amenorrhea are often screened to rule out pathological causes (ie, pituitary mass) prior to initiating pro-ovulation medications.
+Although most pituitary adenomas remain asymptomatic during their pregnancy, a small proportion may require radiation or surgical intervention if vision becomes threatened.
 Both radiation and surgical therapy is effective and has no perinatal implications.

 Meningiomas

 Meningiomas are benign, slow-growing tumors that typically occur in older females.
 However, they may present in pregnancy due to their usually rapid increase in size.
-Often ophthalmic symptoms of decreased vision or visual field loss are the first manifestations.
+[15] Often ophthalmic symptoms of decreased vision or visual field loss are the first manifestations.
 Since most of these tumors regress in size postpartum, those patients who are asymptomatic or with mild symptoms can be observed and left untreated.
-For those patients who require it, treatment usually is surgical since these tumors are not radiation or chemotherapy sensitive.
+For those patients who require treatment, it is usually surgical since these tumors are not radiation or chemotherapy sensitive.
 Indications for timing and type of intervention require individual case analysis.

 Uveal melanoma